reactivestudio/sublime-3-config/README.md

 1. After  few second the dialog box will show a list of all the packages available from the online Package Control.
 When you start to type the name of the package you want, it will autocomplete for you.
 Once highlighted, press enter and it will install the package for use in Sublime3.

-# 3. Install Sublime3 Packages
+# 3. Install Sublime Text 3 Packages

 Below is a non-exhaustive list of Sublime3 packages I use regularly for Drupal development.
 Read the descriptions of each one for their exact usage.